The relative frequency between two continuous-state branching processes with immigration and their genealogy: -asymmetric frequency processes and culling of population processes

 \item[(ii)] The same case was also studied by Lambert in \cite{Lambert}, where $R^{(z,r)}$ was obtained by conditioning the process $R$ on the event $\{Z_t=z,\ \text{for all $t\geq0$}\}$, and where the processes $Z$ and $R$ are defined in \eqref{tpsp} and \eqref{fp}, respectively. \end{itemize} \end{remark}

-As the first step in our construction, we will show that the process $R^{(z,r)}$ is well-defined, which is given in the next result. \begin{proposition} There exists a unique strong solution $R^{(z,r)}$ to \eqref{sde_p_cropped} such that $R^{(z,r)}_t\in[0,1]$ for all $t\geq0$ $\mathbb{P}$ a.s.
-Furthermore for any $t>0$, there exists a constant $C(t)>0$ such that
+As the first step in our construction, we will show that the process $R^{(z,r)}$ is well-defined, which is given in the next result and the proof is deferred to Appendix \ref{App_2}. \begin{proposition} There exists a unique strong solution $R^{(z,r)}$ to \eqref{sde_p_cropped} such that $R^{(z,r)}_t\in[0,1]$ for all $t\geq0$ $\mathbb{P}$ a.s.
+Furthermore for any $t>0$, there exists a constant $C(t,z)>0$ such that